-Sanctuary E.G. recommends that all communities read the Gunaikurnai Whole of Country Plan & contemplate with respect the role of First Nation culture as the most relevant & powerful aspect of regional identity.
-Aboriginal cultural heritage is living & includes:
+The Gunaikurnai Whole of Country Plan captures the vision of the Gunaikurnai community & the role of First Nations culture as the most relevant & powerful aspect of regional identity.
+Aboriginal cultural heritage includes:

 • tangible values such as places, objects, landscapes, archaeological sites, past land-uses & industries, & built structures; &